Stress eating is pretzel logic.

 Stress eating is like putting a band-aid on your car after an accident.

-Even though there’s an accident and care is needed the band-aid will not fix the problem.
+Even though an accident and care are needed, the band-aid will not fix the problem.

-Counting calories is a way to set boundaries for yourself, no matter how much this solution makes things worse, it’s important to acknowledge the goal.
+Counting calories is a way to set boundaries for yourself; no matter how much this solution makes things worse, it’s essential to acknowledge the goal.
 Boundaries can be helpful and kind when they are thoughtful and lead to better outcomes.

-You want to feel more in control than the food that’s controlling you.
+You want to feel more in control than the food controlling you.

 How much of your day is spent tracking and making decisions about what you can or can’t eat based on the data collected on your phone app?

 Taking care of your needs is a fundamental shift in the metaphor.
 It’s the thing that got you into this situation in the first place.
-Focusing on food to meet your emotional needs is what lead to emotional eating.
+Focusing on food to meet your emotional needs leads to emotional eating.

-But that’s not the way a healthy relationship with yourself that really works.
-A respectful relationship isn’t one that allows hurtful, destructive situations to continue in the name of love.
+But that’s not the way a healthy relationship with yourself works.
+A respectful relationship does not allow hurtful, destructive situations to continue in the name of love.
 That’s the opposite of health.

-Loving limits develop from your awareness of what you need and supports you, in mind, body and heart.
+Loving limits develop from your awareness of what you need and support you in mind, body, and heart.

 Transforming your relationship with yourself and food is a permanent fix.
-In fact, it’s one of those situations where you get to a point that it’s impossible to not listen with self-compassion and clarity about your needs anymore.
+It’s one of those situations where you get to a point where it’s impossible not to listen with self-compassion and clarity about your needs anymore.
 That’s when stress eating and bingeing isn’t a problem anymore.

-Here are 5 things to do instead of stress eating:
+Here are five things to do instead of stress eating:

 1. Track your feelings.

-If you’re not ready to let go of tracking, instead of tracking calories, write down what you’ve eaten and what you’re feeling.
-This will give you much more useful information.
+If you’re not ready to let go of tracking, write down what you’ve eaten and feeling instead of tracking calories.
+This will give you much more helpful information.

 It’s the beginning point of developing a supportive relationship.
-Getting to know what you really think about what you’ve eaten and how you feel physically and emotionally after your meal or snack will give you information you can use the next time, you’re feeling a similar way.
+Knowing what you think about what you’ve eaten and how you feel physically and emotionally after your meal or snack will give you information you can use the next time you think a similar way.

-If you’re not ready to let go of tracking, instead of tracking calories, write down what you’ve eaten and what you’re feeling.
-This will give you much more useful information.
+If you’re not ready to let go of tracking, write down what you’ve eaten and feeling instead of tracking calories.
+This will give you much more helpful information.

 It’s the beginning point of developing a supportive relationship.
-Getting to know what you really think about what you’ve eaten and how you feel physically and emotionally after your meal or snack will give you information you can use the next time, you’re feeling a similar way.
+Knowing what you think about what you’ve eaten and how you feel physically and emotionally after your meal or snack will give you information you can use the next time you think a similar way.

 2. Stop making judgments.